Israel buys Iranian Oil

 In the mid-1990s, the Israeli foreign minister, and later PM, Ariel Sharon believed that a solution to this problem might help peace negotiations between the two countries.
 But Sharon was blocked by the US administration and by the Israeli finance ministry, which did not want to pay the billions involved.

 It is not clear if the Iranian exporters know about Israeli purchases of their oil.
 At the other end, the Israeli buyers and governmental offices are well aware of where the high-grade oil comes from, although it is in blatant defiance of the boycott.
 The EnergiaNews article even made it through Israeli censorship, which asked only for some changes in the text.
 The fact that the report cleared the censors increases the reliability of the information.
 In the 1990s such reports were forbidden.
+When questioned for this article, an energy expert from one of the leading Israeli papers confirmed the EnergiaNews report: Israel has been importing Iranian oil for many years.
+The expert stressed, however, that the purchases were made on the free market and not directly from Iran.

 Although the report concerns importing a commodity which is the subject of a boycott campaign that is driven by Israel, the EnergiaNews scoop was not picked picked up by the Israeli media.